 When a clot does not respond to these treatments, a doctor may recommend the removal of the clot.
 They can remove the clot by using a minor surgical procedure or injecting medication to break it up.

 Over time, a person may have to continue to use blood thinners or compression.
 Doing this can help prevent another clot from forming in the arm.
-A person's doctor will recommend a specified period of continued therapy, which tends to last for several months.
+A person's doctor will recommend a specified period of continued therapy, which tends to last for

 A person should seek medical attention immediately if they suspect that they may have a blood clot in the arm.